hololinked-dev/docs/docs/beginners-guide/articles/object-proxy.md

     [Spectrometer](https://examples.hololinked.dev/simulations/spectrometer/resources/wot-td) |
     [Oscilloscope](https://examples.hololinked.dev/simulations/oscilloscope/resources/wot-td) <br/>

-This metadata is used to create the `ObjectProxy`, and in `hololinked`, this JSON document is automatically generated and served by the server protocols.
+The purpose of this JSON metadata is to provide both a human and machine readable description of the `Thing` and its capabilities, so that clients can automatically discover and interact with it without prior knowledge.
+In `hololinked`, this JSON document is automatically generated and served by the server protocols.
 There is lesser requirement for manually creating said `ThingDescription`, unless one wants to highly customize it.
-The purpose of this JSON metadata is to provide both a human and machine readable description of the `Thing` and its capabilities, so that clients can automatically discover and interact with it without prior knowledge.
-Sounds like something useful for AI applications right?

 To instantiate an `ObjectProxy`, use the `ClientFactory` for one protocol at a time: